lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     :alt: A screenshot of the search query if the user-supplied catalog has uploaded and identified the correct columns for search.
 A screenshot of the search query result.
 The multiple observations of 3 SSObjects from the user-uploaded table can be seen as the clustered objects

 1.7 Now, hit the back button and return to the search query page.
 For a second example, now also set a "Temporal" constraint for the search by clicking the box.
 We are now interested to know if there were there moving objects identified in the survey at these coordinates on a specific night (for this example, we will pick a day for which we know this is the case from the mjd column of the user-supplied catalog).
 Click the Temporal box and make sure the "temporal column" box contains "midPointMjdTai" (referring again to the column in the DP0.3 DiaObject table to use for temporal matching).
-Enter a
+Click the MJD specification and enter an MJD (62000, a day that we know one of our sample objects was observed in the catalog).

 .. _DP0-3-Portal-4-Step-2: